wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 Note that the *Publisher* of an event will never receive the published event even if the *Publisher* is also a *Subscriber* of the topic published to.

-> WAMP Advanced Profile provides options for more detailed control over publication.
+> The Advanced Profile provides options for more detailed control over publication.
 >

 When a *Subscriber* is deemed to be a receiver, the *Broker* sends the *Subscriber* an `EVENT` message: